 Although, there really isn’t much need for it.
 Wario Land, like the game before it, is very much on the easy side.
 There’s some tricky platforming here and there, and the stage design is actually quite nice for a Game Boy game, but the bosses and drones are at times nothing more than a small hassle.
 Those ducks with the boomerangs, though—those are a damn nightmare.
 I’m not sure who this Captain Syrup lady thinks she is, but giving a duck a bandana, an eye-patch, and a boomerang is a stroke of genius I’m going to have to remember when me and my duck army attack Québec next week.

 And look at that detail.
-This is one of the most detailed Game Boy games I can recall into my large and tidy mind without Metroid 2 coming out and reminding everyone that it still exists.
+This is one of the most detailed Game Boy games I can recall in my large and tidy mind without Metroid 2 coming out and reminding everyone that it still exists.
 The drones are cute and cuddly, WARIO’s smile is a goofy little thing, and if you pay close attention, you’ll find that his eyes are a little screwy-dooey, just driving home the point that it is impossible not to love this man.
 Although the game’s soundtrack won’t top any “best-of” lists in my book, there are some nice melodies to hum to, and the sound effects are enough for your Mom to tolerate when she’s driving and you’re playing in the backseat ten minutes into a 16-hour drive from New York to No Orleans.5

 At the end of the day, Wario Land does a lot right.
 It’s a great handheld title, even today, and it could manage four-to-five hours of play by itself.
-It gives you everything you need to know about everyone’s favorite anti-hero before he became a CEO of a videogame giant.
-It’s not the most memorable title Wario has thrown himself into, but it’s a damn good one, and it really makes me wonder why I love that fat, egotistic, greedy, uncultured, disgusting, abusive, lazy, homoerotic, unkempt slob of a jackass of a princess so much.
+It gives you everything you need to know about everyone’s favorite anti-hero before he became the CEO of a videogame giant.
+It’s not the most memorable title WARIO has thrown himself into, but it’s a damn good one, and it really makes me wonder why I love that fat, egotistic, greedy, uncultured, disgusting, abusive, lazy, unkempt slob of a jackass of a princess so much.

 2. Other things I believed while in elementary school were Link being called Zelda, the Super Mario Bros.
 Super Show being a bunch of unresearched garbage, The Backstreet Boys being the best musical group to live ever, and God.